 The arrival orientation is usually the first formal contact students have with AFS in the host country.
 The most significant role of this orientation is for students to receive logistical information and contact details about the local AFS organization, including tips on how to stay safe.

-- Arrival Orientation Leader Guide.
+- Arrival Orientation Leader Guide

 - Required handout: Student and Host Family Questionnaire

-- Required handout: School Questionnaire
+- Required handout: AFS Chain of Communication

 - Optional activity: The AFS Pledge

-- Arrival Orientation Survey
+- Arrival Orientation PPT

 Please also remember to log your orientation in Global Link.
 Thank you!